dancers sleeping inside a building

 The house is divided into two floors by a mezzanine.
 There three beds, one shower, two fridges put in sequences over the two levels of the building.
 Inhabitants are encouraged to move about during the night.

-The presence of dancers during periods in which they are not performing addresses the debate about their essential being: is a dancer always a dancer: off stage, while eating, taking a shower or sleeping?
+The presence of dancers during periods in which they are not performing addresses the debate about their essential being: is a dancer always a dancer, i.e off stage, while eating, taking a shower or sleeping?

-Olga Dukhovna, Dimitri Chamblas, Boris Charmatz, Katja Fleig, Latifa Laâbissi, Linda Hayford, Emmanuelle Huynh, Maud Le Pladec, Alain Michard, Thierry Micouin, Léa Rault and Simon Tanguy are the dancers who slept alternatively—alone, sometime with their children—for different lengths of time over a whole period of three months.
+Olga Dukhovna, Dimitri Chamblas, Boris Charmatz, Katja Fleig, Latifa Laâbissi, Linda Hayford, Emmanuelle Huynh, Maud Le Pladec, Alain Michard, Thierry Micouin, Léa Rault and Simon Tanguy are the dancers who slept in the house—alone or sometimes with their children—for different lengths of time over a whole period of three months.